New: Continuous Control for Salesforce ARM Certified on AppExchange + SuiteApp →

 You've had a unique path into NetSuite.
 What led you here?

-I didn’t start in finance or ERP.
-I started in marketing operations and marketing technologies, working with tools like Marketo, Eloqua, and even Siebel CRM early on.
-My first exposure to NetSuite came in a high-growth environment, and the more I saw it, the more intrigued I became.
-It was powerful, configurable, and deeply connected to how the business actually runs.
+I didn't start in finance or ERP.
+I started in marketing operations and marketing technologies.
+My first exposure to NetSuite came in a high-growth environment, and the more I saw it, the more intrigued I became — it was powerful, configurable, and deeply connected to how the business actually runs.

 What made Continuous the right next step?